Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - As a **first time visitor**, I want to be able to easily navigate through the site
 - As a **first time visitor**, I want to be able to find out which common words and phrases are used by locals in Northern Ireland
 - As a **first time visitor**, I want to be able to sign up for an account to add my own suggestions
-- As a **first time visitor**, I want to be able to easily contact the site owner
+- As a **first time visitor**, I want to be able to contact the site owner

 #### Registered User Goals

 - As a **registered user**, I want to be able to easily login and logout of my account
-- As a **registered user**, I want to be able to easily add words or phrases to the dictionary
+- As a **registered user**, I want to be able to add words or phrases to the dictionary
 - As a **registered user**, I want to be able to edit any words or phrases I've added to the dictionary
 - As a **registered user|**, I want to be able to delete any words or phrases I've added to the dictionary
 - As a **registered user**, I want to be able to rate any of the words or phrases featured in the dictionary